foreveryone1/ObsidianNotes/0 ttrpg/_Settings/Leverhulm/Sanctum.md

 ## Gas swamps
 a foul bubbling mess
 the mud is difficult to trudge through at best
+HUNGER

+## floodland
+a vast still plain
+sometimes glimpses of a young woman can be had, darting across the water when looking better at her, you now realise she is walking on the hands of the drowned, who hold her up THIRST

 ## Village of sanga
 the whole village seems to be windswept pockmarks and nicks seem to mark every building two houses stand opposite eachother atthe end of the village

-## floodland
-a vast still plain
-sometimes glimpses of a young woman can be had, darting across the water when looking better at her, you now realise she is walking on the hands of the drowned, who hold her up

 ## mirror room
 The carved walls open up to a large ballroom, with a vast mirror on one side